colinfong/Sources-Revamp/README.md

 4. Install dependencies with `npm install`
 5. By default, you can start the server with `node ./bin/www`.
 When in doubt, consult the `start` field in `package.json` for the right start command.

-On Linux, you can also do a native install of NodeJS from [this tutorial]('http://www.hostingadvice.com/how-to/install-nodejs-ubuntu-14-04/').
+On Linux, you can also do a native install of NodeJS from [this tutorial](http://www.hostingadvice.com/how-to/install-nodejs-ubuntu-14-04/).

 ### MySQL

 For local testing:

 1. You may use any instance of the MySQL server.
-On Mac, install [Homebrew](http://brew.sh) and continue to step 2.
+On Mac, install [Homebrew](http://brew.sh) and continue on to step 2.
 See [instructions for Linux](https://www.linode.com/docs/databases/mysql/how-to-install-mysql-on-ubuntu-14-04) and [instructions for Windows](http://corlewsolutions.com/articles/article-21-how-to-install-mysql-server-5-6-on-windows-7-development-machine), and continue to step 3.
 2. Use Homebrew to install MySQL: `brew install mysql`
 3. Start mysql with `mysql.server start` or if it's already running:
    `mysql.server restart`